david-domz/mockallan/README.md

 				},
 				"body": {
 					"status": 200,
-					"message: "This is the configured response for GET /configured-path/mockallan-reserve" }
+					"message": "This is the configured response for GET /configured-path/mockallan-reserve" }
 			}
 		}